 Corporate health care is not helpful to nurses and patients are the biggest losers

-Nursing is a stressful profession.
-Nurses manage life and death situations; body fluids; deadly bacteria and viruses.
-They experience aggression from patients; threats of being sued; insane long hours and insane patient loads; lack of sleep and no time to eat or use the bathroom are common.
-They are responsible for administering dangerous medications that can potentially harm patients.
-Few professions offers such rich variety of stressors.
+Nursing is a stressful job.
+Nurses work with very sick patients; body fluids; deadly bacteria and viruses.
+They experience aggression from patients; threats of being sued; insane long hours and insane patient load; lack of sleep and no time to eat or use the bathroom are common.
+They are responsible for administering dangerous medications that can harm patients.
+Few professions offers such wide variety stressful situations.

 Now there is a new stress now – Corporate nursing.
-For profit corporate management is here to stay; and will only intensify with Trump’s administration.
+For profit corporate nursing is here to stay; and will only intensify with the Trump’s administration.
 Corporate nursing comes with a built in conflict: what is good for patients Vs. what is good for company profits.
-In a complex business such as health care – profit generation comes directly out of patient’s well being, and the reason is quite simple – health care requires all available resources.
-And the profit margin should be a small one.
+In a complex business such as health care – profit generation comes directly out of patient’s well being, and the reason is quite simple – health care requires all available resources leaving little room for profits.

 Cutting costs is the rule number one for profit making.
 Nurses are forced to work impossible patient ratios, finish tasks without proper time allotment and face increasing lack of resources because there isn’t enough staff to perform the work that is needed in order to achieve patient safety and care.

 Working relations have also deteriorated.
 Nurses are not well respected, and leadership lack real meaning when nurses are not taken seriously when ask for backup.
 Benefits are being cut and pay diminished.
 As nurses, young and old are usually at the threshold of burn out, and retention of nurses diminishes.